niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 ## Annotations

 The finalized and between the two annotators agreed annotations and corrections can be found in the `/annotations` folder.
 There are separate files for the annotations of the 106 data points in the financial domain and the sampled data points from the other domains (california_schools, superhero, thrombosis_prediction, toxicology).
 20 data points were sampled from each of those domains.
 There are an excel version and a csv version of each file, where the csv file displays as a table directly in the github interface for quick viewing.
-There is also an UML diagram of the database schema of the database in the financial domain to help understanding the corrections and annotations.
+There is also an UML diagram of the database schema of the database from the financial domain to help understanding the corrections and annotations.

-The identified errors were grouped based on similarity and named after the errors’ common properties.
-The annotated categories can be seen in the table below.
+Statistics over the found noise and errors can be seen in the table below.
+Table 1 contains an overview of the noise found in each domains.
+The identified errors were further grouped based on similarity and named after the errors’ common properties.
+The annotated categories can be seen in table 2 below.

-### Table 1: Statistics of the total amount of data points that contains errors and the amount of errors in questions and gold queries across five datasets.
+#### Table 1: Statistics of the total amount of data points that contains errors and the amount of errors in questions and gold queries across five datasets.

 | **Statistic** | **Financial** | **California Schools** | **Superhero** | **Toxicology** | **Thrombosis Prediction** |
 |---------------|---------------|------------------------|---------------|----------------|---------------------------|